darkoverlordofdata/resume/template/index.md

 I was responsible for applying SAP support packs as part of a quarterly rollout cycle.

-I designed an automated update process from SAP to a Sharepoint portal, reporting monthly growth rate for SAP master data tables.
+I designed an automated update process from SAP to a SharePoint portal, reporting monthly growth rate for SAP master data tables.

 ##### SolutionsIQ, Redmond WA - Jul 1996 – Jun 1998